 In the last three years, the English department results have risen by 38%.
 English results are now above National Average.
 This is due to the drive, passion and commitment of the staff and the unbelievably talented students that we have the pleasure of working with every day.
 The most recent school inspection report stated that the English team ‘use questioning effectively to probe pupils’ understanding and deepen their learning.
 Teachers’ questioning is based on sound subject knowledge and is well judged, encouraging pupils to voice ideas and develop their powers of expression.’
 (OFSTED May 2017) This is something that the department prides itself upon, as the pupils’ progress, as well as wellbeing, are at the centre of everything that we do.
 Consistently good/outstanding teaching and learning has been and will continue to be, the key to success and the department was categorised by OFSTED as being a team ‘where practice is exceptionally strong.’
-Miss Catterall, Senior Leader of English, has recently been shortlisted for Teacher of the Year at the Educate Awards.
+Miss Catterall,

 Department Courses on offer: